 For the best all round trail crawler, get your hands on the Traxxas TRX4

-One of the cool features for the Traxxas TRX-4 is the waterproof encasement for electrical components.
-This allows you to hit all manner of terrain and get out in any weather to crawl to your heart’s content.
 This has been billed as a rock crawler, but due to its two-speed transmission, it has a higher top speed than you might expect with the weighty rig like this.
-Arguably, this model sits somewhere in between trail rig and rock crawler, but more heavily leans towards crawling.
+Arguably, this model sits somewhere in between trail rig and rock beast, but more heavily leans towards the latter.

 This rig is ready to roll right from the box.
 Just drop in your battery and it is ready for action.
 This features a high performance 550 motor.
-This brushed engine is ideal for the higher speeds that this weighty vehicle can reach, but also for the power required to overcome serious hurdles out in the world.
+This brushed engine is ideal for the higher speeds that this weighty vehicle can reach, but also for the power required to overcome serious hurdles.

 The cost of these rigs with just stock items and no available upgrades still exceeds what you are likely to pay with even well-known brands elsewhere.
 This might seem high, but the vehicle also offers numerous options beyond what you will find in any other traditional RC rock crawler out there.